 Additionally, Baier has anchored more than two dozen political specials on FNC, reported from Iraq 12 times and Afghanistan 13 times, traveled the world with various administrations and military officials and reported from 74 countries.
-Special Report with Bret Baier was recently acknowledged by TIME Magazine's Joe Klein as the only "straight newscast" in cable news at 6PM/ET.
+Special Report with Bret Baier was acknowledged in 2012 by TIME Magazine's Joe Klein as the only "straight newscast" in cable news at 6PM/ET.

 Prior to his anchor role, Baier was named chief White House correspondent in 2006 and covered the second term of the Bush administration.
 Before that, he served as national security correspondent covering military and national security affairs, as well as defense, military policy and the intelligence community from the Pentagon.

 As FNC's Southeastern correspondent from 1998 to 2001, he covered a range of stories, including the 2001 Timothy McVeigh execution and the 1999 Elian Gonzalez story.
 He has also provided a series of reports from Cuba and covered more than a dozen hurricanes.

 Prior to joining FNC, Baier worked for WRAL-TV (CBS 5) in Raleigh, NC, WREX-TV (NBC 13) in Rockford, IL and WJWJ-TV (PBS 2) in Beaufort, SC.
 A graduate of DePauw University, he has a B.A. in political science and English.
 He is also the author of the New York Times Best-Sellers, "Three Days in January" and "Special Heart: A Journey of Faith, Hope, Courage and Love."